Grades: 11 - 12

 (The possibility of different answers to these questions offers a basis for interesting discussion amongst the pupils)

-- For more on this topic, see the educational kit “How was it Humanly Possible?”
+- For more on this topic: “How was it Humanly Possible?”

 - Poems are available in various editions.
 Those presented here are originally featured in Hilda Schiff (Ed.), Holocaust Poetry, St. Martin's Griffin, New York 1995.